| Activities

 Bags Series for Graduate Students and young Researchers".
 It was held

-on February 27th 2003 at the Université de Montréal.
+on February 27th 2003 at the Université de Montréal. * Les

 biotechnologies et les réseaux de politiques publiques dans le contexte